krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 If your goal is to optimize time then you should run Async-profiler in wall-clock mode.
 This is a most common mistake made by engineers that are starting their journey with profilers.
 Majority of applications that I profiled so far were applications that were working in distributed architecture, using some DBs, MQ, Kafka, ...
-In such applications majority of time is spent on IO - waiting for other service/DB/... to respond.
+In such applications the majority of time is spent on IO - waiting for other services/DB/... to respond.
 During such action Java is not consuming the CPU.

 ```shell
 # warmup